-BUT to get out of the frustration stage and into this one, you need to actively try to make yourself at home in your new city.
+But to get out of the frustration stage of homesickness while studying abroad and into this one, you need to actively try to make yourself at home in your new city.

 As your surroundings become more familiar, you’ll find that you start feeling a little less homesick.
 This is because you’ll be able to recognize bits of the local language, start enjoying the food, and understand the transportation.

 You can jumpstart this process by doing any of the following things:

 - Make an effort to learn the language, even if your program doesn’t require that you take it.